 TradeStation Review: Cons

-- $99.95 fee if not traded at least 5,000 shares in previous month (or 50 options contracts a month; or 10 round-turn futures or futures option contracts;
+- $99.95 monthly fee if not traded at least 5,000 shares in previous month (or 50 options contracts a month; or 10 round-turn futures or futures option contracts;

 or 50 round-turn single stock futures).
 Excluded are also accounts with $100,000 balance

 - High stock and ETF commissions for those who don't trade a lot

 - Direct routing up to 1,000 shares is no additional charge, $0.004 per share thereafter

 - Steep learning curve: trading platform is too complicated for beginner investors

 - Poor research amenities

 - Excluding the first 10 free cancels, if the total number of cancels is more than the total number of contracts executed per day, per account,

 there is a $1.00 options cancelation charge per each cancel that is over and above the number of contracts executed